Hell Teacher: Jigoku Sensei Nube: 1996 series

 A 49-episode anime television series adaptation, produced by Toei Animation, was broadcast on TV Asahi between April 13, 1996, and August 7, 1997.
 The opening theme is "Bari Bari Saikyou no. 1" (バリバリ最強No.1), performed by Feel So Bad.
-The first ending theme is "Mienai Chikara: Invisible One" (ミエナイチカラ～Invisible One～), performed by B'z, and the second ending is "Spirit, performed by Pamelah.
+The first ending theme is "Mienai Chikara: Invisible One" (ミエナイチカラ～Invisible One～), performed by B'z, and the second ending is "Spirit", performed by Pamelah.

 2025 series

-In July 2024, it was announced that the manga would receive a new anime television series adaptation.
+In July 2024, a new anime television series adaptation was announced.
 It is produced by Studio Kai and directed by Yasuyuki Ōishi, with Yoshiki Ōkusa handling series composition, Yū Yoshiyama designing the characters, and Evan Call composing the music.
-The series, split in two cours, aired its first cours from July 2 to September 24, 2025, with the second cours set to air in January 2026 on TV Asahi's brand new IMAnimation W programming block.
+The series, airing in split-cours, aired its first cours from July 2 to September 24, 2025, and the second cours aired from January 7 to March 25, 2026, on the brand new IMAnimation W programming block on TV Asahi and its affiliates.
 For the first cours, the opening theme song is "P0WER-AkuryoTaisan-" (P0WER-悪霊退散-), performed by Shintenchi Kaibyaku Shudan: Zigzag, while the ending theme song is "Sunflower" (ひまわり, Himawari), performed by Chilli Beans.
+For the second cours, the opening theme song is "Erase", performed by the Oral Cigarettes, while the ending theme song is "Magical", performed by Ayumu Imazu.

-Remow licensed the series and streams on the "It's Anime" YouTube channel in selected territories, including North America alongside other platforms, such as Netflix in Asian territories (except China).
+Remow licensed the series for streaming on the "It's Anime" YouTube channel in selected territories, including North America alongside other platforms, such as Netflix in Asian territories (except China).